 By: Heather Wright, FNP-C., Red Mountain Clinical Assistant Director

 After losing 147 pounds, I feel like a new person.
-I am healthier, happier and more active than I ever could have imaged.
-Now, I can do activities that I never would have been able to do at my heaviest weight, like hike regularly, scuba dive, and snow board.
-If you would have told me 10 years ago that I would be healthy, happy, about half my size, and counseling others about weight loss, I never would have believed it.
+I am healthier, happier and more active than I ever could have imagined.
+Now, I can do activities that I never would have been able to do at my heaviest weight, like hike regularly, scuba dive, and snowboard.
+If you would have told me 10 years ago that I would be healthy, happy, half my physical size, and counseling others about weight loss, I never would have believed it.

 Here are some important things that I found helpful for succeeding in changing my legacy:

 TIP #1: Take one day at a time

 Weight loss can be a very touchy subject because of the emotions associated with it.
 I tried many diets over the years: Weight Watchers, Keto, and any other fad diet that seemed easy enough to produce my desired results.
 I would lose weight, but always gained it back over time.

 In the past, if I slipped up one meal, it would turn into an entire day–and sometimes the week– of poor eating.
 In my mind, the important thing I didn’t realize was that I could always choose to get back on track.
 I didn’t eat perfectly every day.
 I had slip ups at times; they happen – but I started to work through these issues and before I knew it, I had completed 4 weeks on the RM3® program and was 22 pounds lighter.